 While I love encouraging mums and children to find their comfortable place, there are some specific poses I use at every session.

-First encourage mum and child to talk to each other while looking at each other, mum might stroke the child’s cheek, and then when they’re relaxed encourage them into a hug.
+First, encourage mum and child to talk to each other while looking at each other.
+Mum might stroke the child’s cheek and then, when they’re relaxed, encourage them into a hug.
 They can kiss or snuggle, anything that feels comfortable for them.
-This is a great pose to take a pull back of and then come in for a close up.
+This is a great pose to take a pull-back of and then come in for a close-up.

 I love this with both younger and older children.

-For older children I ask them to dance with mum, which often ends with a perfect twirl.
+For older children, I ask them to dance with mum, which often ends with a perfect twirl.

 This is such a lovely pose to capture connection.
-Have the child relax into mum’s arm, or across her lap and look up at her face.
+Have the child relax into mum’s arm or across her lap and look up at her face.
 You can shoot this one straight on, or looking over mum’s shoulder to capture the child’s face looking upward.

 In addition to the kind of poses I’ve mentioned, prompts can help you draw out the connection between mum and child.